 (ii) otherwise — by the Registrar on the parties.

 [Regulation 94M inserted: SL 2022/6 r.
-4.]
+4; amended: SL 2022/19 r.
+5.]

 94N.
 Chief Commissioner may approve modified form of summons

 (1) For the purposes of this Part, the Chief Commissioner may approve a modified version of the form set out in Schedule 1 Division 1 (a modified form) in which any reference in that form to the Commission is changed to a reference to the Tribunal.